dockerland/dex/docs/HOWTO.md

 # ...
 ```

-Docker will cache this, and use it's cache for subsequent builds -- no matter
-if the git repository and application code has been changed upstream.
-To get
-around this, dex builds images with a CACHE_BUST argument.
-Use this to introduce
-randomness and force the git clone command.
-E.g.
+The command is fingerprinted and its results cached in Docker's build-cache.
+On subsequent builds the command fingerprint maintains the same, so Docker
+returns the results from the build-cache.
+Your application code WILL NOT CHANGE
+no matter if changes have been made upstream.

+Dex provides a convenient way around this cache.
+Invoke the `DEXBUILD_NOCACHE`
+build argument and _all_ subsequent commands will have a changed fingerprint --
+and thus execute.

 ```
 # ...
+# bust the cache so git clone (and ALL subsequent commands) runs
-ARG CACHE_BUST
+ARG DEXBUILD_NOCACHE
 RUN git clone my-repo/my-app.git /app
 # ...
 ```